over-taylor-turf/over-taylor-turf/README.md

 ## Let's Connect!
 👯 I would love to expand my developer community and learn about other folks' coding journeys.

-👋 Plese, don't hesitate to reach out to me and introduce yourself! <br />
+👋 Please, don't hesitate to reach out and introduce yourself! <br />

 Especially if you have any **punny names** to add to my collection...
 My last name is **Overturf** and throughout my life I have been compiling a list of different personas:
 - **rolloverturf**: an aspiring dog trainer,